ufidon/crypt/labs/lab09/README.md

 * Step 2: Publish(Upload) your OpenPGP public key to one of [OpenPGPkeyserver](http://keys.gnupg.net/),  [MIT PGP Public Key Server](https://pgp.mit.edu/), [Hockeypuck OpenPGP keyserver](http://keyserver.ubuntu.com/) and [Mailvelope Key Server](https://keys.mailvelope.com/), then tell your partner which server has your public key. _Some key servers may be blocked by the campus network, keep trying until you find a working one._

 * Step 3: Watch this video [Encrypt Your Gmail/Yahoo/Outlook/iCloud and Other Webmail](https://youtu.be/\-Hz40\_P6bVE), using [Mailvelope](https://www.mailvelope.com/) to import your partner's public PGP key that published on a keyserver, send an encrypted and signed email to your partner, then decrypt and verify his/her encrypted and signed email that sent to you.
-Do you need to certify your partner's public key? _Work this task on your host machine_
+Do you need to certify your partner's public key? **Work this task on your host machine since the Firefox in SEED VM is outdated.**

 ```bash
 # 1. Download the latest Firefox then unzip it